seanox/xml-micro-exchange-php/README.md

   in hexadecimal or Base64.
 - DDoS protection
-  MMany requests in one second from the same client are interpreted as an attack and blocked after a short time with status 503.
-  There is no solution.
+  MMany requests in one second from the same client are interpreted as an attack and blocked after a short time with status 503 -- there is no solution.
   I'm searching for a new hoster, but it's not easy, many have the same restrictions.